slatedocs/slate/source/includes/_usecases.md

 ## Banks
-Bank Product enables banks to build TransferWise payments seamlessly into their own desktop and mobile apps.
+Our Bank Product enables banks to build TransferWise payments seamlessly into their own desktop and mobile apps.
-Banks can build their own native user experience and use TransferWise API only in the background.
+Banks can build their own native user experience directly on our API, co-branded with TransferWise.

 **Why should my bank do it?**